sdmiller/cpu_tsdf/README.md

 =========================
 This codebase was developed in ~2013.
 At the time, I believe it was built against PCL 1.7 on a Linux machine.
 Since that time, anecdotal evidence suggests that it has been run across Linux, Windows, and MacOS machines on a variety of PCL versions.

-Personally, I have most recently tested this on MacOS and Linux machines, built against PCL 1.12.
+Personally, I have most recently tested this on MacOS and Linux machines, built against PCL 1.10, 1.11, 1.12, and 1.13.
 Very little has changed though, so I *suspect* this is quite robust to the exact PCL dependency.
 However, reports suggest that Windows / Visual Studio may have some issues.

 Build Instructions
 ===================